-- Ontario has transitioned into the recovery phase with the new Reopening Ontario (A Flexible Response to COVID-19) Act.
-While the provincial declaration of emergency has ended, the new act will provide the province with the necessary flexibility to address the ongoing risks and effects of the COVID-19 outbreak.
+- Ontario is currently operating under the Reopening Ontario (A Flexible Response to COVID-19) Act.
+While the provincial declaration of emergency has ended, the act provides the province with the necessary flexibility to address the ongoing risks and effects of the COVID-19 outbreak.

-Certain businesses, workplaces and public spaces can reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak.
+Certain businesses, workplaces and public spaces can be open as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak.

-For details on what is permitted to resume operations, view the information in the below.
-Note that this is what is permitted to be open, but each business and municipality has the choice as to whether they will open or not, based on whether they are ready and/or can comply with the public health measures required.
+For details on what is permitted to be operational, view the information below.
+Note that each business and municipality has the choice as to whether they will open or not, based on whether they are ready and/or can comply with the public health measures required.

-As more businesses and activities reopen, the Chief Medical Officer of Health and public health experts will continue to closely monitor the evolving situation to advise if public health restrictions can be further loosened, or if they need to be tightened or reapplied.
-Protecting our most vulnerable citizens must continue to be the top priority as Ontario enters Stage 3, and everyone will be responsible for taking the actions necessary to help contain the spread of COVID-19.
+As businesses and activities open, the Chief Medical Officer of Health and public health experts will continue to closely monitor the evolving situation to advise if public health restrictions need to be adjusted.
+Protecting our most vulnerable citizens must continue to be the top priority, and everyone will be responsible for taking the actions necessary to help contain the spread of COVID-19.